 Healing processes are not linear, whether you are coping with natural disasters or illness.
 In addition to my experience with chronic illness, I am also part of the Kizuna and Kakehashi programs that help students who survived the Great East Japan earthquake heal from trauma and regain joy in their lives.
 I want to help people acknowledge and find the courage to sit with their own feelings.

 How Coaching Works

 I wish I had all the answers, just for you.
 But I don’t.
 And to be honest, the discovery process is much more interesting.
 First I want to help you develop some concrete coping techniques to handle your current situation.
 Then we can mine your own experiences, imagination and viewpoint for ways to bring forward your inner flashlight.
 From there you will be able to discover a path where you actually look forward to waking up in the morning.

 All of my work is fully customized, depending on your current needs.
 Here's what it might look like:

 - Six 1-hour sessions, either in person, or via Skype or phone

 - Email follow up with action list from me

 - Access to and ongoing support from me via email for one month past our last session

 - Look-book: my favorite part!
 This is where I curate all of our findings, or ideas from your imagination—a compilation of quotes, images, movie characters, songs, etc. It serves as an anchor to remind you who you are.

-I have a few spots available starting in May.
+I have a few spots available starting in the fall.
 I’m also offering some one-off mentoring meetings and scholarship packages.
 Bottom line, if you would like to work with me, I want to hear from you!